onap/policy-parent/docs/installation/oom.rst

 .. code-block:: bash

-  helm deploy dev-policy local/onap --namespace onap kubectl get pods -n onap | grep dev-policy
+  helm deploy dev local/onap --namespace onap -f override.yaml kubectl get pods -n onap | grep dev

 .. note::
    If you want to purge the existing data and start with a clean install,